 Gion is the entertainment district of Kyoto, with many restaurants, shops, tea rooms and Geishas.
 The main street is lined with lanterns and lots of shops.

-After much deliberation and a long walk we ate at the first place we had considered, Yakitori Tarokichi.
+After much deliberation and a long walk around the side streets, we choose to eat at the first place we had considered, Yakitori Tarokichi.

 Here we had: